Why does it matter?

 Engagement: essential for life and learning

-Student engagement is best seen as active involvement by our boys in school, through their thoughts, feelings and actions.
+Student engagement is best seen as active involvement by students in school, through their thoughts, feelings and actions.

-Our boys’ level of life satisfaction is related to broadened thinking and openness to experiences.
+Students’ level of life satisfaction is related to broadened thinking and openness to experiences.
 Research evidence suggests that there is direct link between life satisfaction and emotional engagement.
-Conversely, boys with low levels of satisfaction were at an increased risk of disengagement and drop out.
+Conversely, students with low levels of satisfaction were at an increased risk of disengagement and drop out.

-At BGS, we know that the teacher/student relationship is vital in keeping our boys engaged.
+The teacher/student relationship is vital in keeping our students engaged.
 On this, Fisher et al. (2018) identify three factors of engagement:

-• Student: our boys’ role in the classroom is to gather, discover, process, understand, integrate and learn information.
+• Student: our students’ role in the classroom is to gather, discover, process, understand, integrate and learn information.

-• Content: the information being taught and the way in which the information is shared between the boys and their teachers.
+• Content: the information being taught and the way in which the information is shared between the students and their teachers.

 The art of education is coordinating these factors effectively.
 When meaningfully interconnected, we see positive relationships, challenge and teacher clarity (Fisher et al. 2018).
-This results in a significant and positive impact on both the academic and personal outcomes for the boys.
+This results in a significant and positive impact on both the academic and personal outcomes for students.

 About engagement in a school

-If we were to pass by a classroom and see all boys sitting at their desks with pens in hand and focused on the page in front of them, could we assume then that all boys were engaged?
+If we were to pass by a classroom and see all students sitting at their desks with pens in hand and focused on the page in front of them, could we assume then that all students were engaged?
 The simple answer is: no.

 Engagement is a multi-dimensional concept.
 In the book Engagement by Design, Fisher et al. (2018), explains that student engagement can be broken down as follows: